easyctf/easyctf_learn/linux-pwd.md

-## pwd
+# pwd

-pwd literally stands for "print working directory".
+pwd stands for "print working directory".
 The current working directory is the directory you are currently working in in your shell.

 This command is used for: